Quick Answer: Best LED Mask for Anti-Aging 2026

 Is it safe for melasma or rosacea?

 Red and near-infrared light are generally considered safe for both conditions, and may help with rosacea inflammation.
 However, people prone to melasma or post-inflammatory hyperpigmentation should consult a dermatologist before use, since heat and overuse can occasionally trigger pigmentation.
-Read safety guide →
+Read pigmentation guide →

 How often should I use an LED mask?